Revant-Annam/RISC-V_vsd_AR_week4/Tasks/README.md

   * **What you see**:

     1. From the **Graph 1**, we see the current saturates as expected.
-However, for a short-channel device, the current is lower than expected this is due to the velocity saturation.
-Also we can observe from the graph is that as the $V_{gs}$ increases the increase in $I_d$ is linear.
+However, for a short-channel device, the current is lower than expected.
+This is due to velocity saturation.
+Also we can observe from the graph is that as $V_{gs}$ increases, the drain current $I_d$ increases linearly.
     2. From the $I_d$ vs. $V_{gs}$ plot, we observe that after the transistor turns on, the drain current increases **linearly** with the gate voltage, rather than quadratically.

   * **Why it happens (Device Physics)**: